 To the north and east of Patillas, tourists have access to Puerto Rico's mountainous region, while the rest of the town is situated in a relatively flat valley.
 Flowing through Patillas are several rivers and creeks which are known for their great inland fishing opportunities, and there are also a collection of city parks that are perfect for getting some fresh air, releasing built up energy, and picnicking.

-Do you want to spend time out in the fresh air?
-You might be pleased to know the area has an interesting nature preserve nearby.
+Do you enjoy spending time under the open sky?
+You may be pleased to know the area has a nice nature preserve nearby.

 |Bosque Estatal De Carite||Nature Sanctuary/Wildlife Reserve||7.0 mi.
 North-Northwest of Central Patillas||Puerto Rico|